Digital collaboration: Social media

 Social Media networks foster collaboration as well as manage and share knowledge between peers and interested groups.
 Participation in these networks builds trust among peers, which leads to open sharing of ideas.
 News and information can be activity filtered through subscription, allowing users to focus on what interests them, as opposed to passively receiving information.
 Events, activities, files and discussions are searchable and presented as a timeline.
 Platforms such as Facebook, Twitter, and Instagram bring users together by connecting them on the internet.

 Open data sources

 Applications that can deliver data to help make decisions.
 Public agencies and GIS services provide, what was once thought of as proprietary data, to the private sector developers to present useful context and decision-making.
 People themselves can also provide data about their location or experience, which has social value to interested users.

 Wikis

 Wikis are websites which allow collaborative modification of its content and structure directly from the web browser.
-In a typical wiki, text is written using a simplified markup language (known as "wiki markup"), and often edited with the help of a rich-text editor.
+In a typical wiki, text is written using a simplified markup language—known as "wiki markup"—and often edited with the help of a rich-text editor.
 A wiki is run using wiki software, otherwise known as a wiki engine.
-There are dozens of different wiki engines in use, both standalone and part of other software, such as bug tracking systems.
+There are a large number of different wiki engines, both as standalone software and extensions to other programs, such as bug tracking systems.
 Some wiki engines are open source, whereas others are proprietary.

-Identity and adoption

-Innovators and visionaries of both Generations X and Y are leading the mainstream pragmatist to digitally collaborative tools.

-The Net Generation is growing up with digital collaborative tools such as Wikipedia, Twitter, Facebook, Flipboard and Pinterest, building trust among peers and openness in their online communities.
-Influenced by cautious optimism about employment, post turbulent 2008 economy, and trust among peers, this generation will culturally tend to share and sustain resources.
-These factors contribute to increased adoption of digitally collaborative tools and active participation over the previous Generation X.